Observation of the B$_\mathrm{c}^+$ meson in PbPb and pp collisions at $\sqrt{s_{\mathrm{NN}}} =$ 5.02 TeV and measurement of its nuclear modification factor: Abstract

 The very high temperatures and densities reached in high-energy heavy ion collisions allow quarks and gluons to form a deconfined state of matter, often referred to as the quark-gluon plasma (QGP).
-Among the various signatures of the QGP formation, the suppression of heavy quarkonia (e.g. \PJGy or \PGU mesons) due to the screening of the heavy-quark potential at high temperature has been intensely studied since its proposal by Matsui and Satz~\cite{Matsui:1986dk}.
-A strong \PJGy suppression was indeed observed in heavy ion collisions at the Super Proton Synchrotron~\cite{Abreu:2000ni} and at the Relativistic Heavy Ion Collider~\cite{Adare:2006ns}, qualitatively consistent with color screening effects.
-However, a smaller suppression was reported in lead-lead (PbPb) collisions at the Large Hadron Collider (LHC)~\cite{Abelev:2013ila}, despite the higher temperatures reached.
+Among the various signatures of the QGP formation, the suppression of heavy quarkonia (e.g. \PJGy or \PGU mesons) due to the screening of the heavy-quark potential has been intensely studied since its proposal by Matsui and Satz~\cite{Matsui:1986dk}.
+The strong \PJGy suppression observed in heavy ion collisions at the Super Proton Synchrotron~\cite{Abreu:2000ni} and Relativistic Heavy Ion Collider~\cite{Adare:2006ns} was indeed qualitatively consistent with color screening effects.
+However, lead-lead (PbPb) collisions at the Large Hadron Collider (LHC) reach higher temperatures, but show less \PJGy suppression~\cite{Abelev:2013ila}.
 This observation is interpreted as arising from the formation of bound states of charm quarks originating from different hard scatterings, a mechanism referred to as recombination~\cite{BraunMunzinger:2000px,Thews:2000rj}.
 By contrast, the bottomonium LHC data show no evidence for recombination, consistent with the relatively small \PQb-quark production cross section.
 In addition, the suppression of \PGUn states is sequential (more suppression for smaller binding energies)~\cite{Chatrchyan:2012lxa}, as expected from color screening.

-Quantifying the effects of the QGP on heavy-quark bound states thus remains a key challenge.
-The \PBpc meson is composed of a charm and an anti-beauty quark, and is intermediate in size and binding energy between the \PJGy and \PGUa mesons~\cite{Liu:2012tn}.
-Therefore, it constitutes an important probe of the heavy-quark interactions, and bridges the gap between charmonia and bottomonia.
+While understanding the effects of the QGP on heavy-quark bound states is progressing~\cite{Andronic:2015wma}, quantifying them still remains a key challenge.
+The \PBpc meson is composed of a charm quark and a bottom antiquark, and is intermediate in size and binding energy between the \PJGy and \PGUa mesons~\cite{Liu:2012tn}.
+Since it bridges the gap between charmonia and bottomonia, the modification of \PBpc yields contributes to probing heavy quark interactions at extreme temperatures.